paulnicolet/coding-assignment/README.md

 Then, when querying the extract status, we only have to fetch the status of each class for each image, and aggregate the given statuses to output the final one.

+#### Improvements

+Of course, there are plenty of possible improvements, amongst:

+* Adding unit tests to test each component individually
+* Adding persistence, to get even closer to a real database system
+* ...

 ## Context